trills-loyalty-llc/owens/README.md

 ## Domain Terminology

-Client - A client is a business that uses our services to serve customers.
+Tenant - A tenant is a business that uses our services to serve customers that we refer to as members.

-Customer - An individual person that helps to drive value and revenue for our clients.
-Both clients and customers interact with our services-however, customers are unaware that clients use as a loyalty provider.
+Member - An individual person that helps to drive value and revenue for our tenants.
+Both tenants and members interact with our services-however, members are unaware that tenants use as a loyalty provider.
+Please note, that a single person may have membership with multiple tenants, but their membership is unique for each tenant.
+As an example, Alice Jones may be a member of both theme park A and zoo B tenants.

 ## Setup